top of page

 The verb 'indent' has an interesting etymology that connects to the world of printing and typesetting.
 It originates from the Latin word 'indentare,' which means 'to notch' or 'to cut in.'
 In early printing, when a compositor or typesetter wanted to set a line or section of text further inward from the left margin, they would create a visual gap by physically notching or cutting into the paper or parchment.
 This practice allowed for a clear visual separation between paragraphs or sections of a text.
 Over time, as printing technology advanced, the term 'indent' retained its meaning but shifted from a physical action to a typographical one, referring to the practice of beginning a new paragraph or section with a visually distinct space to the right of the left margin, creating the indentation we are familiar with in written text today.

-Quiz: Find the meaning of the verb indent:
+Find the correct meaning of the verb indent:

 Try Again!